abbychau/Oxiphant/docs/string_concatenation.md

-# String Concatenation in TinyPHP
+# String Concatenation in Oxiphant

 ## Current Implementation

-The current implementation of string concatenation in TinyPHP has some limitations:
+The current implementation of string concatenation in Oxiphant has some limitations:

 1. **Dot Operator**: The dot (`.`) operator for string concatenation is not fully implemented.
 When using the dot operator, the output will be a placeholder string (`<concatenated string>`) instead of the actual concatenated string.